kvenanzi/notebooks/pgvector-synthetic/pgvector-synthetic-guide.md

 ## Prerequisites
 - **PostgreSQL** reachable at `localhost:6432` with a database named `patient_db` and credentials matching the connection cell (`user="kevin"`, `password="password123"`).
 Install the [`pgvector`](https://github.com/pgvector/pgvector) extension in this database.
 Run the docker-compose file in the project root for a quick install.
 - **Python environment** capable of installing packages listed below (the notebook relies on pip inside the runtime).
+- The notebook auto-loads environment variables from `pgvector-synthetic/.env` via `python-dotenv`.
 - **Data files** `data/patients.csv` and `data/allergies.csv` present relative to the notebook.
 - **Ollama** running locally on the default port `11434` with the `phi4-mini` embedding model pulled and ready (`ollama pull phi4-mini`).
 - **Optional hosted embeddings** When selecting the `llm_api` backend, export `OPENAI_API_KEY` and (if needed) `OPENAI_BASE_URL`, `OPENAI_EMBED_MODEL`, `OPENAI_ORG`, plus `EMBEDDING_DIM` if the remote vector dimensionality differs.